KAyerdi/KAyerdi/README.md

 # 💫 About Me:
-Hace 1 año que estudio de forma autodidacta adquiriendo nuevos conocimientos como Front-End Developer, utilizando tecnologías como #HTML, #CSS, #JAVASCRIPT, #GIT, #GITHUB, #FIGMA, #BOOTSTRAP #AXIOS #DOM #AJAX #JSON
+I have been studying self-taught for 1 year, acquiring new knowledge as a Front-End Developer, using technologies such as #HTML, #CSS, #JAVASCRIPT, #GIT, #GITHUB, #FIGMA, #BOOTSTRAP #AXIOS #DOM #AJAX #JSON

 🧑‍💻 https://github.com/KAyerdi

-Hace 3 años que trabajo en mi pet shop, un emprendimiento propio en el cual aplico mis conocimientos en Marketing Digital desarrollándome como Community Manager, ADS, Funnels de ventas.
+I have been working in my pet shop for 3 years, my own business in which I apply my knowledge in Digital Marketing developing myself as a Community Manager, ADS, Sales Funnels.

 👉 https://www.instagram.com/rascat.salto/